AbdalrhmanHamza/so/src/pages/posts/awesome-19-custom-404-page.md

 </br>

-Collection of Html and CSS custom 404 error pages. hand-picked from codepen.io.
+Collection of 404 page template code examples in HTML and CSS.
+Hand-picked from codepen.io.

 </br>